Robotics Tech Papers

 Robotic Laser Cladding

-Wolf Robotics Posted 05/27/2014Additive Manufacturing using Additivie Shaping
+Wolf Robotics, A Lincoln Electric Company Posted 05/27/2014Additive Manufacturing using Additivie Shaping

 Advancements in laser technology over the past decade have been improving at an exciting rate.
 Companies interested in traditional welding have been adopting the technology and are leading the movement towards laser welding additive manufacturing processes.
 Of particular interest is the integration of laser cladding cells for mining, construction and agricultural applications.

 Laser Cladding is a form of Additive Manufacturing that fuses together successive layers of additional raw materials to a base material.
 The additive shaping can be accomplished by two similar but separate techniques.